Paṭṭiṉappālai

 The poem is an important and rich source of historical information about the ancient Chola kingdom and its capital city.
 The Pattinappalai mentions the city's music and dance traditions, cock and ram fights, the thriving alcohol and fisheries business, the overseas and domestic trade among the Indian peninsular port cities.
 There is a mention of goods coming from Burma, Ceylon, northern India, and the River Ganges valley.
 The section on the Chola king describe the king's initial struggles to gain his throne because neighboring kingdoms had invaded the Chola territory when he was a child.
 The poem then describes the wars he won, the slaves he took, his return to the throne, his generosity to his people, the artists and the bards.

 The Pattinappalai gives a window into the ethical premises that were idealised by the ancient Tamil society in the Chola kingdom.
 The peaceful lives of the people is thus described, according to JV Chellaih:

 For the merchants plying their trade, some of the lines in this poem state:

 This ancient poem regained popularity during 9th to 12th century CE, the later Chola empire, when the court poets used it glorify the ancient heritage and success of the dynasty centuries ago.
 It is quoted in Tamil literature and temple inscriptions composed during the 11th and 12th century.
-The Pattinappalai is notable for its mention of the early Chola kingdom as a cosmopolitan region, where Buddhist, Hindu and Jain monasteries and communities co-existed.
-It mentions the worship of Murugan.
+The Pattinappalai is notable for its mention of the early Chola kingdom as a cosmopolitan region, where Hindu and Jain monasteries and communities co-existed.

 According to scholars such as Miksic, Yian, Meenakshisundararajan and others, the Pattinappalai is an early textual evidence of the significance of overseas trade that economically and culturally linked Tamil regions with southeast Asian communities in Indonesia, Thailand and Malaysia.
 One of the trade destinations "Kadaram" in this poem has long been proposed to be the same as modern Kedah in Malaysia, starting with the proposal of K A Nilakanta Sastri in his History of Sri Vijaya.
 The poem is also an early record attesting to the cultural practice of dedicating memorial Hero stones in South India (lines 88–89).